-- asset and derivative revaluations and items of income or expense not representative of the Group's underlying operating earnings or cashflow. - The increase in net operating profit during the year is primarily due to: - Ongoing fixed annual rent increases and market rent reviews on the Group's property portfolio; - Commencement of rental income from ELC developments completed during the year; - Commencement of rental income following the acquisition of 7 operational ELCs during the year; and - The full year effect of acquisitions and developments completed during FY20. - Non-distributable items primarily increased due to a higher gain on revaluation of investment property and gain on revaluation of interest rate hedges compared to the prior year.
+- The increase in net operating profit during the year is primarily due to: - Ongoing fixed annual rent increases and market rent reviews on the Group's property portfolio; - Commencement of rental income from ELC developments completed during the year; - Commencement of rental income following the acquisition of 7 operational ELC's during the year; and - The full year effect of acquisitions and developments completed during FY20. - Non-distributable items primarily increased due to a higher gain on revaluation of investment property and gain on revaluation of interest rate hedges compared to the prior year.